mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 }
 ```

-Here's what your in-editor autocomplete would look like if you were using this function
+Here's what your in-editor autocomplete would look like if you were using this function:

 ```ts twoslash
 // @noImplicitAny: false